gopartyparrot/parrot-ido/README.md

 ## Configuration

-The configuration for the awaitables RPCs and IDO pools are in [constants.ts](./src/config/constants.ts)
+The configuration for the available RPCs and IDO pools are in [constants.ts](./src/config/constants.ts)

 ## Testing